Mr-Smyth/phorest-techtest-eamonn-smyth/README.md

 I will build this application using NodeJs using express.
 I have chosen this as it is obviously using JavaScript which is fundemental to the requirements of the role.
 I considered using Python with perhaps flask or even Django having recently built applications with these libraries/frameworks.
 However i am currently learning NodeJs and i do like to push myself to use and learn new tech.

 NodeJS is asynchronous and event driven.
 It has 'non-blocking' capabilities that allow it to scale to a large number of requests without being slowed down by a few expensive connections.
 Also NodeJs by nature will allow me to keep my code more modularized and as a result easier to expand on or modify in the future if required.

+I will be using Git version control, with Projects to manage the workflow.

 [<< Back to Index <<](#index)